dortania/OpenCore-Post-Install/universal/pm.md

 echo "obase=16; 13" | bc
 ```

+* Pay close attention we used 13 for 1.3Ghz and not 1.3

 ![](../images/post-install/pm-md/epp.png)

 Next up is the Energy Performance Preference, EPP.
 This tells macOS how fast to turbo up the CPU to its full clock. `00` will tell macOS to let the CPU go as fast as it can as quickly as it can while `FF` will tell macOS to take things slowly and let the CPU ramp up over a much longer period of time.
 Depending on what you're doing and the cooling on your machine, you may want to set something in the middle.
 Below chart can help out a bit: